Tony-gh123/Tony-gh123/README.md

 ## Hi there 👋 Nice to meet you!

-Data, Society, Machine Learning, all the fun stuff!
+Data, Society, Machine Learning, one not so small puzzle.

 🧠 **About Me**